 Hard courts are often seen as middle ground as they are typically faster than clay courts but slower than a grass court, meaning players who prefer a fast game will typically perform better when playing on hard court.
 Additionally, hard courts reduce the number of irregularities in the flight and path of the ball while producing a bounce that is halfway between a clay and grass court.

-Traditional hard courts are usually very rigid which can tough on the player’s bodies.
+Traditional hard courts are usually very rigid which can tough on the player's bodies.
 To counter this, manufacturers have devised new ways to allow greater shock absorption so are less strenuous on the human body.
-An example is Plexicushion which uses different layers including a special blend of latex, rubber and plastic particles, forms a resilient layer that absorbs body shock and reduces muscle fatigue.
+An example is Plexicushion which uses different layers including a special blend of latex, rubber and plastic particles, forms a resilient layer that tries to absorbs body shock and reduces muscle fatigue.
+The more sand or grit that is used in the coating, the slower the hard court will be.

 Clay courts are made of crushed shale, stone or brick and are famously the slowest playing surface.
 It’s less likely that amateur players will come across clay courts due to the higher level of maintenance and water that is required to keep them in the best condition.